-I regularly make this drink Dr. Oz swears by, and figured today was an appropriate time to share it--after all the holiday imbibing!
-You'll be pleasantly surprised by this "green" drink's tastiness.
-It's high in fiber, low in calories, and rich in vitamins—an excellent way to jumpstart your mornings!!
+I regularly make this drink and I think you'll be pleasantly surprised by its tastiness.
+It's high in fiber, low in calories, and rich in vitamins & minerals — an excellent way to jumpstart your morning!!
 Give it to your kids too.
-My son loved it at 16 months old, and now with two kids under my belt, ages 2 and 3 years, they love it!
+My 6 year old son loved it at 16 months old, and still drinks it to this day.

-I usually followe the recipe pretty closely, with the exception of mint because I have a hard time finding it in my grocery store.
-Here's the recipe, and I posted some tips I've gathered from making this drink over time.
+I usually follow the recipe pretty closely, with the exception of mint because it's a challenge to find it in my grocery store.
+Here's the recipe with some tips I've gathered from making this drink over time.

 2 cups spinach